BHCSSD/20.2.5-tracking-inventory/README.md

 ## Set up the following global variables:
 - An inventory array.
 - To start the program, the inventory will contain: water, a knife, a shield, a hat
 - A coins variable.
 To start the program, the coins variable will start at 10.

 NEED HELP?
 The above setup code is provided at the end of this document.

 ## On Every Scene you will do the following:
 - Print a sentence or two about the story
-- Add an if statement that will ensure that ‘an update’ happens only once
+- Add an if statement that will ensure that ‘an update’ happens only once, or use the flag variable
 - Print out of the inventory array after the update occurs
 - Print your current number of coins.